AIHACONNECT | Education Session Moderator Guidelines

 In the Speaker Ready Room, Moderators should:

-• Confirm that presenters in their sessions have checked-in to the Speaker Ready Room and loaded their presentation.
+• Confirm presenters in their sessions have checked in to the Speaker Ready Room and uploaded their presentation(s).

 • Check with staff for messages, program changes, and other updated information.